xlcnd/meteoalarmeu/README.md

 These alarms could get very noisy (with date/time revisions every 30 minutes as best forecasts are available)!
 By default you subscribe to **all** type of events.
-So is best to limite the type of events that you subscribe.
+So is best to limit the type of events that you subscribe.
 For that, you can use the `awareness_types` list.
 As an example:

 ```